SeriousGuy888/HatapediaSvelte/src/content/articles/Hatapedia Changelog.md

 # 2024-03-16

+## Article Link Card Thumbnails

+Article link cards now display the article image behind the text to the right side of the card, all with a very cool gradient that fades it to transparent.
+It looks very epique.

+## Fixed YouTube Embeds Causing Horizontal Overflow

+Embedded YouTube videos will no longer break the page layout on mobile devices by being too wide.
+It now properly adapts to the available screen width.
+As a bonus, YouTube embeds will also now be wider on desktop.

+## Fixed Table of Contents Toggle Button Layering

+There was an issue where the floating table of contents toggle button on mobile devices would render *behind* the article content, rather than in front of it, which would cause issues when you scroll down to the inlinks section on an article, making it hard to tap the button.
+This has now been fixed.

 ## Quickswitcher Now Sorts by Last Modified

 The quickswitcher will now, just like the home page, when there's no search term, sort articles by when they were last updated.